jungsoft/formup/README.md

  - Validate an array of objects (nested fields)
  - Validate fields + objects

-To do this, you simply need to pass `validationOptions.path` to formup's `submitForm` options:
+To do this, you simply need to pass `validationOptions.path` to formup `submitForm` options:

 ```tsx
 const {